KhronosGroup/Vulkan-Profiles/OVERVIEW.md

 - VP_LUNARG_desktop_baseline_2023 (Vulkan 1.2)
 - VP_LUNARG_desktop_baseline_2022 (Vulkan 1.1)

+The `VP_LUNARG_desktop_baseline` profiles are created as examples of *Platform* profiles.
+Vulkan application developers should create *Platform* profiles dedicated to their Vulkan applications that match the ecosystem of devices they want the Vulkan applications to run on.

 Within the *Vulkan SDK*, the Vulkan Profiles files are located at `$(VULKAN_SDK)/Config/VK_LAYER_KHRONOS_profiles`.

 ## Vulkan Profiles Tools Code Generation